kevinwritescode/apollo-practice/README.md

 # 🚀 Apollo Practice

 Apollo Server NodeJS Practice, experimenting with Node TS, type generated GQL, and basic auth concepts.
+The following are my personal preferences but when working with any team, it is more important to agree on conventions and stick to them, whatever they end up being.

 Goals 🥅 of this exercise: